Airbotics/uptane-server/docs/platform/robots/overview.md

 IDs are automatically created by the robot when it provisions itself and cannot be changed.

-The name of a robot is initiliased to be the same as the ID, but this can be changed.
+The name of a robot is initialised to be the same as the ID, but this can be changed.
 You can also optionally give a robot a description, by default a robot will not have a description.

 Robots will report various information which can be viewed from the dashboard:
 - The version of the agent.